aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I see money in your future.
-It's not yours though.
+> 🥠 The fortune you seek is in another cookie.

-Last update: Mon Aug 26 05:08:04 2024
+Last update: Tue Aug 27 05:07:55 2024

 ### Let's play! 🎮